(See also Overview of Sexually Transmitted Diseases.)

 Chlamydiae may be transferred to the eye, causing acute conjunctivitis.

 Reactive arthritis caused by immunologic reactions to genital and intestinal infections is an infrequent complication of chlamydial infections in adults.
-Reactive arthritis sometimes causes skin and eye lesions and noninfectious recurrent urethritis.
+Reactive arthritis sometimes is associated with skin and eye lesions (conjunctivitis and uveitis) and noninfectious recurrent urethritis.

 Infants born to women with chlamydial cervicitis may develop chlamydial pneumonia or ophthalmia neonatorum (neonatal conjunctivitis).